AnnaWinnick/integration-hooks/README.md

 ### Webflow (to be set in webflow/config.js)

 - `apiKey`: Weglot API Key from your [Weglot dashboard](https://dashboard.weglot.com/settings/setup)
-- `wflogin`/`wfdesignersession`: In your Webflow admin page, open Chrome devtools (right click "inspect") > Application tab > Cookies > webflow.com, get content from wflogin (eg. 10101894633456) and wfdesignersession (long random strings) cookies
+- `wflogin`/`wfdesignersession`: In your Webflow editor (url will look something like https://<my-project-name>.design.webflow.com) open Chrome devtools (right click "inspect") > Application tab > Cookies > <my-project-name>.design.webflow.com, get content from wflogin (eg. 10101894633456) and wfdesignersession (long random strings) cookies
 - `projectId`: Subdomain from Webflow admin.
-Go to Webflow admin page > Design mode, get first subdomain: `https://XXXXX.design.webflow.com/`, you should get something as `my-first-project`
+Go to Webflow editor page > Design mode.
+Get the first subdomain from the url.
+In this example, the projectId would be my-project-name.

 ## Run